Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/README.md

         HttpClient.DefaultRequestHeaders.Accept.Add(new MediaTypeWithQualityHeaderValue("application/json"));
     }

-    defaultRequestHeaders.Authorization = new AuthenticationHeaderValue("bearer", accessToken);
+    defaultRequestHeaders.Add("Authorization", result.CreateAuthorizationHeader());
     ```

-### TodoList Web API Code
+### TodoList web API Code

-The relevant code for the Web API is in the `Startup.cs` class.
+The relevant code for the web API is in the `Startup.cs` class.
 We are using the method `AddMicrosoftWebApi` to configure the Web API to authenticate using bearer tokens, validate them and protect the API from non authorized calls.
 These are the steps:

 1. Configuring the API to authenticate using bearer tokens

     ```CSharp
     services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)
             .AddMicrosoftIdentityWebApi(Configuration);
+    services.AddProofOfPossession(Configuration);
     ```

-2. Validating the tokens

-    As a result of the above `AddMicrosoftWebApi` method, some audience and issuer validation is set up.
-More information can be found in [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web) project.

-    ```CSharp
-    if (options.TokenValidationParameters.AudienceValidator == null
-     && options.TokenValidationParameters.ValidAudience == null
-     && options.TokenValidationParameters.ValidAudiences == null)
-    {
-        RegisterValidAudience registerAudience = new RegisterValidAudience();
-        registerAudience.RegisterAudienceValidation(
-            options.TokenValidationParameters,
-            microsoftIdentityOptions.Value);
-    }

-    // If the developer registered an IssuerValidator, do not overwrite it if (options.TokenValidationParameters.IssuerValidator == null)
-    {
-        // Instead of using the default validation (validating against a single tenant, as we do in line of business apps),
-        // we inject our own multi-tenant validation logic (which even accepts both v1.0 and v2.0 tokens) options.TokenValidationParameters.IssuerValidator = AadIssuerValidator.GetIssuerValidator(options.Authority).Validate;
-    }
-    ```

-3. Protecting the Web API
+2. Protecting the web API

-    Only apps that have added the **application role** created on **Azure Portal** for the `TodoList-webapi-daemon-v2`, will contain the claim `roles` on their tokens.
-This is also taken care by [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web)

-    ```CSharp
-    var tokenValidatedHandler = options.Events.OnTokenValidated;
-    options.Events.OnTokenValidated = async context =>
-    {
-        // This check is required to ensure that the Web API only accepts tokens from tenants where it has been consented and provisioned. if (!context.Principal.Claims.Any(x => x.Type == ClaimConstants.Scope)
-        && !context.Principal.Claims.Any(y => y.Type == ClaimConstants.Scp)
-        && !context.Principal.Claims.Any(y => y.Type == ClaimConstants.Roles)
-        && !context.Principal.Claims.Any(y => y.Type == ClaimConstants.Role))
-        {
-            throw new UnauthorizedAccessException("Neither scope or roles claim were found in the bearer token.");
-        }

-        await tokenValidatedHandler(context).ConfigureAwait(false);
-    };
-    ```

     The protection can also be done on the `Controller` level, using the `Authorize` attribute and `Policy`.
 Read more about [policy based authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1):